dnews

 option, but that was of little concern to the 250 or so young people

 elbowing for position near the stage.
-For them, "cool" would come in the
+For them, "cool" would come

 form of Delirious themselves, a five-piece Christian band that's hopping